-All of that sounds well and good, but how does it help streamline the process?
-That’s where automation comes in real handy.
+All of that sounds fine and dandy, but how does it help streamline the process?
+That’s where automation comes in handy.

 Lead generation software provides a variety of tools meant to improve CRM strategy and management.
 Many are multipurpose, providing services from automating your emails to creating forms and surveys meant to convert visitors.

 Automating your outreach helps keep you organized.
 You’ll be able to send the right emails to the right people — in the right groups at the right time.
 Automation also follows up with leads, and helps prevent qualified leads from falling to the wayside.